Paleo Carrot Cake

 - Once combined, add in all wet ingredients except grated carrots.
 (Note: squeeze out excess liquid from grated carrots).

 - Next, fold in grated carrots.
+Be sure to squeeze out all excess moisture from grated carrots.

 - Pour batter equally into lined cake pans.